Caeldeth/loures/Mileth/Folklore/Sabrael-Concordantia Divinitatis.md

 for it is the path to purification
 Blessed is the north wind
 for it brings the cool air in the summer
-Blessed is the south Wind
+Blessed is the south wind
 for it brings the warm air in the winter
 Blessed are the rains
 for they are his gifts to us